dbell1867/T_Display_S3_AMOLED/README.md

 Currently not really the minimum as it has a draw function.
 Minimum can be handles in the 'setup' and 'loop'

 circular_sprite_logic:  Playing with the circular dial code of VolosR to understand more complex sprite projects.

+sprite_rotation:  Learning about rotating sprites and postion text.